tomekand1/Nc-news-FE/README.md

 ### npm install

-The project has been built with React, Axios and @reach/router, bootstrap, react-sticky-footer, react-sticky-nav Versions of these can be found in the package.json file.
+The project has been built with React, Axios, @reach/router, bootstrap, react-sticky-footer, react-sticky-nav.
+Versions of these can be found in the package.json file.

 Installation